Humans are all equals in the eye of Allah SWT

 Therefore, it is permissible and perhaps recommended for Muslims to stand as a sign of respect when local customs consider it to be good manners, but such standing becomes disapproved or forbidden when it leads to arrogance and exaggeration.

-There are numerous examples in the Quran which highlight the high status of human beings and stress on upholding it:
+There are numerous examples in the Quran which highlight the high status of human beings and stress the importance of upholding it:

-Therefore, in Islam seeking knowledge is viewed as abundantly good and every Muslim must seek knowledge from the cradle to the grave.
-In the Islamic tradition, knowledge has been viewed as light, ignorance is darkness.
-When the human being is not developed through education then ignorance prevails.
+Therefore, in Islam, seeking knowledge is viewed as abundantly good, and every Muslim must seek knowledge from the cradle to the grave.
+In the Islamic tradition, knowledge has been viewed as light, and ignorance is darkness.
+When the human being is not developed through education, then ignorance prevails.
 Consequently, the individual, as well as society, suffers.
 Allah says:

 وَيْحَكُمْ أَوْ وَيْلَكُمْ لَا تَرْجِعُنَّ بَعْدِي كُفَّارًا يَضْرِبُ بَعْضُكُمْ رِقَابَ بَعْضٍ